GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

 After analyzing variations within specific medical categories, we can say that exogenous shocks—such as COVID—have a significant impact on the rate of scientific production.
 In this context, we observed that using the number of scientific publications as a proxy for research quality can be misleading, especially given the ever-growing volume of articles.

-This study highlights that, within the PubMed network, there exist communities of articles—and therefore of research institutions, scientists, and scholars—that are highly interconnected around pathologies characterized by multi-dimensional complexity or multimorbidity, whose nature still requires further characterization.
+This study highlights that, within the PubMed network, <strong>there exist communities of articles—and therefore of research institutions, scientists, and scholars—that are highly interconnected around pathologies characterized by multi-dimensional complexity or multimorbidity, whose nature still requires further characterization</strong>.